BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2019_short_notes.md

 03/08/2019
 ---
 Another great day.
 I had to pack myself 'cause tomorrow I'm flying off to Germany - yeahh... to be honest it took my like 1 hour max (hopefully I didn't forget anything 😁).
 Today we had also family grill.
 It is always good to sit together, have a little conversation and relax with good food ☺️.

+04/08/2019
+---
+Travel time ✈️ 🚗.
+It was a long day.
+In the morning I went to church and right after that I ate veeeery fast lunch and drove to Warsaw.
+Then I had to get to the airport..
+Right after landing in Stuttgart I took my baggage and went to a car rental place.
+I almost rented Fiat500 but the woman that works in the desk (million thanks!) gave me something better - Ford Fiesta (but that's some sport edition).
+Finally, after 1 hour travel I finally got into hotel 😊.

+05/08/2019
+---
+First day on-site...
+And of course we encounter some issues that we struggled for the whole day...
+Eventually we solved that so working day ended well.
+After work we went for a dinner and we were chatting until the very evening 👊 ✊ 🤛

+06/08/2019
+---
+Uff..
+Tough day.
+From the very morning we had problems with system but again at the end of day everything runs well 👍.
+Again after work we had 30-40 minutes break in the hotel and aftewards we went on a dinner.
+Important thing - now we don't have lunches at client - they have vacations 😪.
+It's sad, I liked their food!

+07/08/2019
+---
+We had plans for today to visit 'Metzingen outlet', unfortunately we wokred until 6 pm and that destroyed our plans.
+It wasn't the best day.
+My team leader was informed that I leave project since September and the atmosphere wasn't so pleasant 😪.
+Well...
+I don't feel bad because of it, that's not my fault that technologies in this project are boring and old...
+As a developer I need and I want to learn, do something new, something interesting 👊👊.

+08/08/2019
+---
+Last day on-site at the client, the last time I see these people (since September I'm on a new project).
+I'm quite happy, we had a ton of work to do and to be honest I'm shocked at how poorly everything was managed.
+This's the end of the project and most of the components have not been tested...
+Every day we had to prepare quick fixes, sometimes even few times per day...
+Anyway, I arrived to the hotel next to the airport at Stuttgart (first I got lost in the hotel 😂) and tomorrow I'm flying to Poland 😊.

+09/08/2019
+---
+Home sweet home 🏠.
+I ate a great delicious breakfast at the hotel.
+Then I went to the airport, which was very close (200m) and flew to 🇵🇱 There was a strong wind and quite turbulence during the landing, but thank God we landed in Warsaw at noon.
+Later I just took my car and went home :).

+10/08/2019
+---
+What a beautiful Saturday ☺️☺️!!
+Today we had a big holiday in our church - baptism.
+The weather was really nice - not too hot, not too cold.
+After baptism we had good time, where everyone could talk to each other, there was a food and it was super cool.
+I really appreciate moments in my life like this 👍.